nathphoenix/LInux_Basics/commandas.md

-RUNNING YOUR CODE IN BACKGROUND OR TRAINING https://medium.com/codebase/how-to-keep-multiple-linux-terminals-running-in-background-screen-ccf2e53b0d22
+RUNNING YOUR CODE IN BACKGROUND OR TRAINING https://medium.com/codebase/how-to-keep-multiple-linux-terminals-running-in-background-screen-ccf2e53b0d22 yum install screen
+Initiate a Screen

+screen -S <screen name> <command to execute>
+Detach from the screen

+CTRL + A, D
+List all the screen currently working

+screen -ls
+Reattach to a screen

+screen -r <screen name>
+Kill specific screen

+screen -X -S <screen name> quit

+Kill all screens

+pkill screen

 how to transfer folder from local to remote server scp -i nath_tb -r rss_scraper nathphoenix@157.245.243.176:~/Project